andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

 Initially, I explored the Ideb database repository on the Inep website to obtain a set of data to train the models.
 As soon as I decided to work with the Ideb 2019 data set by high school, I found the link to download the data.
 The link was then passed to the from_delimited_files method of the Tabular class object of the Dataset class object.

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

 To configure the Automated ML run we need to specify what kind of a task we are dealing with, the primary metric, train and validation data sets (which are in TabularDataset form) and the target column name.
 Featurization is set to "auto", meaning that the featurization step should be done automatically.

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

 The best model overall was the `VotingEnsemble` model, with an R2 Score of 0.99787.
 The remainder of the models were between about 0.75571 and 0.99786, except VotingEnsemble.